rtkay123/warden/README.md

 ```

 > [!IMPORTANT]
-> You can run the applications in any order AFTER the pseudonyms and configuration
+> You can run the applications in any order **after** the pseudonyms and configuration
 service are running

 ## Disclaimer